 - Lung cancer (including trachea & bronchus): up to RM56,000

 - Nasopharynx cancer: up to RM70,000

 Cancer treatment is painfully expensive, and oftentimes, patients who recover are faced with a very uncertain future as they attempt to rebuild their lives with depleted savings.
 A 2015 report by the George Institute of Global Health noted that after a year of diagnosis, only 23% of patients were alive and did not suffer a financial catastrophe (which is defined in this case as “more than 30% of household income spent out-of-pocket for cancer treatment at 12 months following cancer diagnosis”).
-Unless you have critical illness insurance to cover your treatment cost, the medical treatment will cripple your personal finance.

 The hidden costs of cancer treatment

 Should the patient be recommended to seek better treatment abroad, the already-high treatment costs will escalate even further.
 This usually happens if a particular treatment is not available in Malaysia.

 To complement their treatment, some patients may also look to alternative and traditional remedies.
 Though scientifically unproven, there are still patients who go for traditional treatment alongside medical treatment – you’ll never know, right?
 But this, too, adds to the total expense of cancer treatment.